huggingface/blog/getting_the_most_out_of_LLMs.md

 Memory requirements of LLMs can be best understood by seeing the LLM as a set of weight matrices and vectors and the text inputs as a sequence of vectors.
 In the following, the definition *weights* will be used to signify all model weight matrices and vectors.

-At the time of writing this paper, LLMs consist of at least a couple billion parameters.
+At the time of writing this post, LLMs consist of at least a couple billion parameters.
 Each parameter thereby is made of a decimal number, e.g. `4.5689` which is usually stored in either [float32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format), [bfloat16](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format), or [float16](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) format.
 This allows us to easily compute the memory requirement to load the LLM into memory:

 > *Loading the weights of a model having X billion parameters requires roughly 4 * X GB of VRAM in float32 precision*